djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 ### Misc. stuff from literature, twitter etc.

 - [Reports from MLPs](https://twitter.com/BrianCHolt/status/1387064997470117891) about how most faculty development is "how to use a tool like Canvas"
+  These development sessions show how to assemble technologies into usable assemblies.
+They are too low level to provide specific assemblies.
+Hence require a lot of work and knowledge, too much for people who don't see the need.
+- We never teach how to teach
+  Because teaching is actually assembly of activity systems.
+Hence when you teach you have to teach at the level of phenomena (essentially, but not always, the same as "how to use Canvas")

 ### Tyranny of integrated systems and limited form of integration
 ### Increasing calls for Modularity